MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-setup-environment.md

 ---
 # Setup a Dynamics 365 Environment

 This tutorial is the first of a series.
-As you progress through the series, you will create an environment and install the app, add users to the environment, learn how to import and create asset records, capture pictures with spatial markup, review the captured pictures from the Dynamics 365 Remote Assist app, and learn how to create Power Automate Flows to automate business processes with asset capture data.
+As you progress through the series, you will create an environment and install the app, add users to the environment, learn how to import and create asset records, capture pictures with spatial markup, review the captured pictures from the Remote Assist model-driven app, and learn how to create Power Automate Flows to automate business processes with captured asset data.

 ## Prerequisites